lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-04-23-Why_not_Lean.md

 And yet, for reasoning about equivalence classes, it is **still** probably better than Rocq.
 For while users of the latter rail against "setoid hell", Jutting in his dissertation dispassionately describes his formalisation of equivalence classes.
-He even made an extra AUTOMATH section to improve on Landau: he based it on equivalence classes because he thought they were more elegant than Landau's treatment.
+He even formalised one of Landau's chapters a second time, adopting equivalence classes because he thought they were the right approach.

 ### And just after, there were Boyer and Moore